 While living in San Diego, Karl studied with Carol Kaye, the legendary Los Angeles studio bassist of the 1960s who was a top bebop guitarist in the 1940s and 1950s.
 The late great Jimmy Cheatham was a beloved mentor - Karl was a featured soloist in his student ensembles at the University of California for several years.
 Also at UCSD, Karl performed in the improvisation ensemble led by Anthony Davis and worked on an independent study with George Lewis on the history of the AACM (Association for the Advancement of Creative Musicians).

-Karl teaches private lessons on both bass and guitar.
-His students have had great success in local and regional orchestra auditions - as well as performing at a high level in jazz combos and big bands - and have won scholarships to prestigious university music programs.
-If you are interested in taking lessons in the Chicago area, you can reach him through the contact page.
+His bass students have had great success in local and regional orchestra auditions - as well as performing at a high level in jazz combos and big bands - and have won scholarships to prestigious university music programs.
+Several are now accomplished professional performers.

 In addition to studying music, Karl earned a degree in literature (English, American and German) from University of California-San Diego and studied literature and art at Loyola University Chicago's Rome Center in Italy.
 He also holds an MA in religion from the University of Chicago Divinity School.
 His work as a Norse mythologist is featured at The Norse Mythology Blog, which was voted Best Weblog About Religion in the international Weblog Awards 2012-2014 and is the first religion blog to enter the Weblog Awards Hall of Fame.